paidiver/paidiverpy/docs/api/paidiverpy/open_layer/utils/index.rst

    :raises ValueError: Failed to open the image

-   :returns: The image data, the EXIF data, and the image path
+   :returns: The image data, the EXIF data, the image path, height, and width
-   :rtype: tuple[np.ndarray | dask.array.core.Array, dict, str]
+   :rtype: tuple[np.ndarray, dict, str, int, int]